CLaRAMAS-workshop/claramas2026/pages/description.md

 and the Causal Learning and Reasoning (CLR) community 🔎,
     dedicated to developing models and methods for **causal discovery an inference**.

-The overarching goal is to **bridge these domains** by exploring the following open questions:
+The overarching goal is to **bridge these communities** by exploring the following open questions:

   * 🤔 *How CLR techniques can enhance agent-based decision-making?* ❓
   * ❓ *How agent-oriented perspectives can leverage the operational deployment of causal models in real-world applications?* 🤔

 #### Scope

-The concept of an "agent" represents a foundational abstraction in software engineering, encapsulating the notion of agency---namely, the capacity of a software entity to bring about effects in pursuit of specific goals within its operating environment.
+The concept of "agent" represents a foundational abstraction in software engineering, encapsulating the notion of agency---namely, the capacity of a software entity to bring about effects in pursuit of specific goals within its operating environment.
 Exercising agency requires the ability to interpret the structure and dynamics of that environment